swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 so all methods and properties of `Switch` are isolated to the main actor, including the `isOn` property and the `toggle` method.

-Swift infers isolation from protocols only when you write the conformance as part of the type's declaration.
+Swift only infers isolation from protocols when you write the conformance as part of the type's declaration.
-If you write the conformance in an extension, then isolation inference applies to only requirements that are part of that the extension.
+If you write the conformance in an extension, then isolation inference only applies to requirements that are part of that extension.
 For example, the following code implements a conformance of `Switch` to `Togglable` in an extension: